 You may be finished and satisfied after a single consultation.
 Or you may want to work with your therapist for many years in a process of continual development and creative exploration.
 You might move out of state, start a new relationship or end one, or have an unexpected life event that interrupts therapy, resolves your issues in a surprising way, or plunges you into a new level of deeper work.
 So one answer to this question is that therapy should take as long as it serves you.
 And no longer.

-For regular PPO/POS health insurance: If you have out-of-network benefits, you may be able to submit our statements with a claim to get reimbursement from your insurance company.
+For regular PPO/POS health insurance: We currently are in-network only for Mines & Associates insurance.
+Call us and let us know if you are a Mines customer.
+For all others, if you have out-of-network benefits, you may be able to submit our statements with a claim to get reimbursement from your insurance company.
 However, we don’t directly contract with insurance companies or bill them.
 Insurance companies can be detrimental to the process of therapy by abruptly cutting off treatment, pressuring us to provide certain kinds of treatment, and denying or delaying payment.
 There are also instances when client confidentiality or obtaining other kinds of insurance can be compromised when health insurance is used to pay for therapy (including difficulty getting disability, long-term care, life, or malpractice insurance after receiving a psychiatric diagnosis).
 And, to practice psychotherapy at insurance rates, we would be so burnt out and have to see such a large number of clients that it would erode the quality of the therapy we provide.